atsepkov/drone/README.md

 desired state from current using Dijkstra's algorithm.
 This is very similar to how your GPS system works, it's a GPS system for web crawling.

+In addition to basic state machine navigation, Drone allows multiple state dimensions that can be used to model very complex state interactions, such as the concept of login, map navigation/positioning, and state occlusion (a state that temporarily can't be tested because it's blocked by another state).
+For more information, see [State Compositing](#state-compositing) section.

+##### Basic States

 Taking the Yahoo example above, we can rewrite it using this declarative approach:

 ```javascript